 - A safeguarding and/or child protection policy

 - An offsite visits policy (or similar).

 - To become a directly licenced centre (DLC), organisations must be incorporated.

 - The organisation is willing / able to contribute towards the reduced DofE licence fee (Year 1 will be fully covered by the grant, and 50% in year 2).

-- Where possible, we will also need details of two contacts as part of your application, one of whom will be the legally responsible contact for any grant awarded; these must also be unconnected
+- We will need details of two contacts as part of your application, one of whom will be the legally responsible contact for any grant awarded; these must also be unconnected.

 Eligible geographic areas:

 Funded organisations will need to operate within one or more of the following areas:

 - Greater Manchester, to include Manchester, Salford, Rochdale, Oldham, and Tameside